Florida bride, caterer accused of lacing wedding food with marijuana - NewsBreak

 “Upon me asking that question, [the groom] stared at me with a blank expression for a few moments before stuttering through a ‘no,'” one of the deputies wrote.

-Deputies then tried to locate Bryant, but she and the catering staff had already left.Please don’t go broke attending weddings
+Deputies then tried to locate Bryant, but she and the catering staff had already left.Why pot shops are targets for crooks

 The Seminole County Sheriff’s Office gathered several pieces of dishware for testing, along with samples of the food served at the reception.
 Among them, deputies collected used wine and beer glasses, lasagna, cookies, brownies, chocolate-covered strawberries and pudding “shot” desserts.